-With great force, full utilization of the sleeping bag compression straps and some extra help from Catherine we manage to wedge the bag in place. *I actually Googled “straps that compress a sleeping bag” and Google told me those are called compression straps.
+With great force, full utilization of the sleeping bag compression straps and some extra help from Catherine we managed to wedge the bag in place. *I actually Googled “straps that compress a sleeping bag” and Google told me those are called compression straps.
 This is the level of un-informedness we’re dealing with.
+Again, beginner backpacker over here.

 I had the sleeping bag in, now I just needed to get the tent and fly into my pack.
 Once in place all the other niceties I wanted to bring would comfortably slot into the little crevasses left in the cavernous space that was my backpack.
 Why is it that I suddenly have the feeling that creepy Facebook is going to show me an ad for a t-shirt that says “NOPE”.